google/model-viewer/POLYFILLS.md

 ### Regarding Resize Observer

-If Resize Observer is available in the page, the `<model-element>` will be able to automatically recompute the scale and framing of its 3D content in many types of scenarios where layout is changing (for example, when its parent container changes size due to an animation or transition).
+If Resize Observer is available in the page, `<model-viewer>` will be able to automatically recompute the scale and framing of its 3D content in many types of scenarios where layout is changing (for example, when its parent container changes size due to an animation or transition).